ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/newton_raphson/newton_raphson.rst

 Newton Raphson root approximation
 =================================

-The Newton Raphson approximation is an approach for finding the roots of nonlinear equations.
+The Newton Raphson approximation is an approach for finding the (real-valued) roots of nonlinear equations.
 This is a relative simple, but fast approach.
 The original function :math:`f(x)` as well as the derivate :math:`f'(x)` is required.
-This implementation implementation is designed to only work with polynomial functions, i.e., functions that are built from the addition of the exponentiation of variables to a non-negative integer power:
+This implementation is designed to only work with polynomial functions, i.e., functions that are built from the addition of the exponentiation of variables to a non-negative integer power:
 I.e., functions :math:`P(x)` with the following definition

 .. math::